Zohra Lampert

-Zohra Lampert is an American actress, who has had roles on stage, film and television.
+Zohra Lampert (born May 13, 1931) is a retired American actress, who has had roles on stage, film and television.
 She performed under her then-married name of Zohra Alton early in her career.

-Among her performances were as the title character in the 1971 cult horror film Let's Scare Jessica to Death.
-She also starred alongside Natalie Wood and Warren Beatty in the 1961 film Splendor in the Grass.

 Lampert achieved critical acclaim for her work on Broadway as well, earning two Tony Award nominations for her roles in Look: We've Come Through (1962) and Mother Courage and Her Children (1963).
-She won a Primetime Emmy Award for Outstanding Guest Actress in a Drama Series for her role in a 1975 episode of Kojak.
+Her film performances include the title character in the 1971 cult horror film Let's Scare Jessica to Death.
+She won a Primetime Emmy Award for her guest role in a 1975 episode of Kojak.